 Classes, Teachers and Students

-- What countries are the English teachers from?
+- What countries are the foreign teachers from?
 Are they qualified teachers?

-The countries of origin are the United States, England, Australia, and South Africa (as of May 2022), all foreign teachers are native English speakers.
-In the future, we may hire non-native English teachers after having our native English teachers conduct interviews and scrutinize their experience in teaching English to young children and their English test scores, which can be used to objectively determine English proficiency.
+The countries of origin are the United States, England, Australia, South Africa, Ireland, and Argentina (as of July 2023), all foreign teachers other than the P.E. specialist teacher (Argentinean) are native English speakers.
+In the future, we may hire non-native foreign teachers after having our native English teachers conduct interviews and scrutinize their experience in teaching English to young children and their English test scores, which can be used to objectively determine English proficiency.

 In terms of teaching English to students, teachers who have experience learning English as a second language are generally considered to be better at teaching English.
 Therefore, we strive to hire excellent teachers with the absolute requirement that they have a high level of English proficiency.

-In addition, although we don’t have specific requirements when hiring English teachers, we do focus on whether the teacher has majored in Education at university or has previous experience teaching English to children.
-However, what is more important in the actual selection process is the teacher’s personal character and skills, things that cannot be measured on paper.
+In addition, although we don't have specific requirements when hiring foreign teachers, we do focus on whether the teacher has majored in Education at university or has previous experience teaching English to children.
+However, what is more important in the actual selection process is the teacher's personal character, skills, and teamwork, things that cannot be measured on paper.
 Therefore, through interviews and trial lessons, we place particular emphasis on the way the teacher treats children, how they handle situations on the spot, their team communication skills and especially their personal character.